mkdoc/mkcli/README.md

 ## Example

-To compile all output types run:
+To compile all output types to the same directory as the input file:

 ```shell
 mkcli program.md
 ```

-Output files are written to the same directory as the input file.

 Compile all output types to a specific directory: